dotlambda/dmensamenu/README.md

 Requirements
 ------------

-Of course, this requires dmenu to be installed.
+Dmensamenu is written in Python 3 and depends on [Requests](http://python-requests.org/).
-If you wish to use it with something else like Rofi, send in a pull request.
+It also requires [dmenu](https://tools.suckless.org/dmenu/) to be installed.

 Installation
 ------------